ganskef/shortcircuit-proxy/README.md

 ## Encryption

-Work in progress: The Transport Level Security (TLS) code is taken from [ganskef/LittleProxy-mitm](https://github.com/ganskef/LittleProxy-mitm) merged with concepts from [OkHttp](http://square.github.io/okhttp/).
+Work in progress: The Transport Layer Security (TLS) code is taken from [ganskef/LittleProxy-mitm](https://github.com/ganskef/LittleProxy-mitm) merged with concepts from [OkHttp](http://square.github.io/okhttp/).
 It would be great to have a dedicated module with this stuff without a dependency to HTTP.
 This